PharkMillups/sf-table-tennis-tourney/README.md

 ## Have a table we can use?

-Add your details:

-_Company name and/or location along with hours of availability would be great._
+Add your details (company name and/or location along with hours of availability would be great)

 1. Engine Yard - 500 3rd street, after 5pm

 ## Table Tennis Lizard